TotallyInformation/node-red-contrib-uibuilder/docs/sec-process.md

 * "client" means a browser tab.
 You may therefore have multiple clients connected from a single device.
 * The client ID will change if a user reloads the client page.
 I will be attempting to stop this but how is uncertain.
+* The client ID is included in the uibuilder control messages for connect and disconnect of clients as well.

 ---